Mahadi011/Smart_Home_Monitoring_System_With_Azure/readme.md

 ## Security
-___MQTTS Protocol:___ In this project I used MQTTS Protocol which is a secure way to communicate between my device and Azure IoT Hub.
+___MQTTS Protocol:___ MQTTS enhances MQTT by incorporating security features, making it well-suited for scenarios where data privacy and integrity are crucial.
+By implementing encryption through TLS or SSL, MQTTS ensures that the communication between devices and the IoT Hub remains confidential and protected against potential security threats.
 ___Azure IoT Security:___ Ensures secure communication between devices and Azure IoT Hub.
 When I connect my device to the Azure IoT Hub I used Azure device Id and Connection Key which gives me a secure way to connect my device to Azure.
 Adheres to Azure IoT security measures for data integrity and privacy.
 ___Cosmos DB Security:___ Utilizes Cosmos DB security features for safeguarding stored data.
 Implements measures to ensure data integrity and protect user privacy.
 ___Telegram Bot Security:___ Implements secure communication protocols for Telegram bot.
 I used token which gives me a secure way to access my Telegram Bot.
 Ensures the confidentiality and integrity of user notifications.